 A strictly vegetarian and vegan restaurant would it surprise you that one of the best burgers I have ever had was their beet burger?
 Insane, but true.
 It is sensational (my one complaint is that it should be served on a “real” bun rather than a pita, but that is minor)!
 Order that along with their Orange Julius smoothie and you will forget where you are.
 I think this is one of the least-known best vegetarian restaurants in the city.
 They have great pizzas, amazing fries and a wide variety of cuisines that appeal to everyone.

 The Plant has several locations, one happens to be right across the street from my office which has allowed me to explore a lot of their menu.
 There is also a great location next to Pier 7, as well as a few other spots around the city.
 The specialize in organic food and have vegetarian, vegan and “regular” items.
 They have great salads that you can customize any way your want, pizzas, burgers, noodles dishes, you name it.
 Lots of great juice options and Blue Bottle drip coffee.
 Yummy!

-The Plant, various locations
+The Plant has various locations in San Francisco.